writethedocs/www/docs/conf/na/2015/news/more-conference-details.md

 [eu-announce]: http://www.writethedocs.org/conf/eu/2015/news/announcing-eu-2015/
 [eu-conf]: http://writethedocs.org/conf/eu/2015/

-We're getting all the finishing touches done, and have more information for you about this year's conference events.
+We're putting the finishing touches on the conference, and have more information for you about this year's conference events.
 We hope you can join us for most of them, because they are some of our favorite parts of the conference.